Peter Frampton

 "In recording you have to think about the audience and how it'll pick up on certain things, With records it's like building a house, each stage is ready for the next stage.
 Coming to the decision about whether you have the proper take for that track is probably the hardest decision one has to make."

-Peter Frampton began his solo career in the fall 1971.
-After three and one-half years with Humble Pie, he realized he wanted to play guitar in a different style than the band.
+With Steve Marriott, Frampton formed Humble Pie in 1969.
+From 1969 until he left the band in the fall of 1971, Humble Pie recorded five albums including a double live album.
+After two and one-half years with Humble Pie, Frampton realized he wanted to play guitar in a different style than the band.
+He signed with A&M Records as a solo artist.

 Peter Frampton A&M Records in-house photo